Google launches digital coupon solution Zavers

 Google announced the launch of Zavers (Savers) two days ago; the company's new digital coupon solution brings shoppers, retailers and manufacturers together on a digital platform according to Google's announcement.

 Customers can save coupons that they find on retailer websites directly to their smartphone, likely by scanning a QR code or other code with the phone's camera or entering a code manually into the application.

 The coupon is then added to the account of the customer and used automatically during checkout when a reward card or phone number is provided.

 Retailers and manufacturers benefit from Google's solution in several ways.
-They can monitor data in real-time and get access to additional analytic information about their customers that they would not get with traditional coupon solutions.
+They can monitor data in real-time and get access to additional analytic information about customers that is not available when traditional -- read non-digital -- coupon solutions are used.